A Distributed Intelligence Architecture for B5G Network Automation: Experimental evaluation

 \subsection{Simulation setup}

-The auto-scaling algorithms are applied to a simplified system consisting of a network slice composed by two NFs, $NF_1$ and $NF_2$, outlined in Table~\ref{tab:sim_params}.
-Each NF is managed independently by an agent, either implementing $\mathtt{QLC}$ or sending/receiving management commands to or from the centralized orchestrator.
-The network slice implements a distributed threshold based admission control, allowing load to be admitted if the utilization of each NF does not exceed a local threshold $AC_{thr_i}$ of the $i^{th}$ NF.
-Additionally, the network slice is initially configured with a total number of available CPU $v_{pool}$ while $n_{CPU_1}$ and $n_{CPU_2}$ number of initial CPUs are allocated to $NF_1$ and $NF_2$ respectively.
-In our evaluation, we configure the auto-scaling actions that $A_1$ and $A_2$ may attempt during every CL iteration to reach $u_T$ to be an increase or decrease of one or two CPUs, or maintaining the number of CPUs unchanged.
+The auto-scaling algorithms are applied to a system consisting of an NS composed by two NFs, $NF_1$ and $NF_2$ placed on a VNF each, outlined in Table~\ref{tab:sim_params}.
+The NS implements a distributed threshold-based admission control, allowing load to be admitted if utilization of the $i^{th}$ VNF does not exceed a local threshold $AC_{thr_i}$.
+Additionally, the NS is initially configured with a number of available virtual CPUs $v_{pool}$ while $n_{CPU_1}$ and $n_{CPU_2}$ number of initial CPUs are allocated to $NF_1$ and $NF_2$ respectively.
+In our evaluation, we configure the auto-scaling actions that $A_1$ and $A_2$ may attempt at every CL iteration to reach $u_T$ to be: an increase or decrease of one or two CPUs, or maintaining the number of CPUs unchanged.
 Hence, the action set of each agent $A_i$ in our evaluation is $\mathcal{A}_i=\{-2,-1,0,+1,+2\}$.
-Performance of the algorithms are dependent on initial conditions and would vary based on these assumptions.

-\textbf{User model setup.} Arrivals of users to simulate loading the NFs are modeled in two sets of experiment scenarios.
-In Scenario 1, the network slice is loaded by service requests coming from a population of users $U$, with Poisson inter-arrival rate per user $\lambda_{UE}$, a service duration $\theta$ and a generated load $\mu$ modeled as Gaussian variables.
-Scenario 2 replicates a dynamic environment according to the principles of a realistic diurnal scenario from \cite{wang2015understanding}.
-To this end, we define an episode as a complete simulation duration from $t=0s$ to $t=Ts$.
-Owing to the stochastic nature of our simulations and to enable the IAs to retain their learning from previous simulations, we implement Q-table learning over multiple subsequent episodes, by initializing the input $Q_i$ of the next episode with the final $Q_i$ outputs from the previous.
+\textbf{User model setup.} Arrivals of UEs to simulate loading the NFs are modeled in two sets of scenarios.
+In Scenario 1, the NS is loaded by service requests coming from a population of UEs $U$, with Poisson arrival rate per UE $\lambda_{UE}$, a service duration $\theta$ and a generated load $\mu$ modeled as Gaussian variables.
+The incoming load generated to the NS is $\Lambda_{in}$ the aggregate arrival rate of $U$ UEs each with $\lambda_{UE}$ arrival rate.
+Next, Scenario 2 replicates a dynamic environment according to the principles of a realistic diurnal scenario from \cite{wang2015understanding}, with arrival rate per UE $\lambda_{UE}(t)$ varying dynamically in time.
+We also define an episode as a complete simulation duration from $t=0s$ to $t=Ts$.
+Owing to the stochastic nature of our simulations and to enable the IAs to learn the dynamic environment, we implement Q-table learning over multiple episodes.
 We configure an episode duration $T=10^6s$ simulating $\sim$27.7 hours of service requests, constituting smooth increase and decrease over two $\sim$13.9 hour periods.
 The two peaks of incoming service requests reflect the periods of peak activity over $T$ across little more than a 24-hour period.

 We evaluate the system performance by examining a number of metrics and events.
 First, the ability of the network slice to serve the incoming load $\Lambda_{in}$ is measured by $\Lambda_{out}$.
 Further, we consider the ability of the management system to ensure a VNF utilization close to the target $u_T$, which is regarded as a resource efficiency metric.
 Therefore, we define the Resource Efficiency Indicator ($REI$) Finally, the occurrence of conflicts is also treated as an empirical performance indicator.